 - Each researcher is responsible for material signed out in their name until it is returned to a Special Collections & Archives staff member.

 University of Waterloo Library.
 Special Collections & Archives.
 FONDS/COLLECTION NAME

 University of Waterloo Library.
 Special Collections & Archives.
 Kitchener-Waterloo Record Photographic Negative Collection.

 Special Collections & Archives staff can provide assistance with more detailed citation formats upon request.

 Our policy is to digitize primary resources in a manner that most accurately reflects their current condition.
 Photo editing including photo cropping, lightening or darkening are not services we provide.

-Associated scanning costs and timelines, including those associated with custom scanning requests, will be provided before any reproduction work begins.
-Additional fees may apply for custom scanning requests.
+Reproduction fees may apply.
+Associated scanning costs and timelines will be provided before any reproduction work begins.

 Researchers may use our book2net kiosk overhead scanner to digitize material from Special Collections & Archives for research and private study purposes on a case by case basis.
 Restrictions may apply due to the physical condition of the material, associated copyright law, or donor restrictions.